timmalstead/realchemy/README.md

 https://fettblog.eu/typescript-react/components/
 https://fettblog.eu/typescript-react/hooks/#useeffect

-do a copyright and lame info like that component

-okay, so you can do diagonal reflects, will research more how to do that

 before we see about native:

 5 rows of 2em by 2em tool icons might work

 path intersection

-build out options object and icon
+build out options objects and icons

 later:

 copyright component

-opacitys
-miter limit,
+zoom!
-line cap butt round square
+okay, so you can do diagonal reflects, will research more how to do that opacitys miter limit, line cap butt round square